open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 ![List of traces in the Jaeger UI](jaeger-high-level-view.png)

-And if we drill down and zero in on the error span, we see this:
+And if we drill down and zero in on the error span, we can click into `Logs`, which is how span events are expressed in Jaeger, and view the information that was captured on it:

 ![Attributes and other metadata for an error span in Jaeger](jaeger-error.png)